 A District of this size and complexity will often see a three to five percent swing in its final ending balance between estimated and unaudited actuals.
 In addition, District revenues and expenditures are now influenced by changes in the state's Local Control Funding Formula (LCFF).
-In 2020-2021, the District's ending balance increased by \$21 million.
-This was primarily due to an issuance of current loans.
+In 2021-2022, the District's ending balance increased by \$17.5 million.
+This was primarily due to an increased local control funding formula revenues.
 District staff provided the Board of Trustees public information highlighting projected and actual variances to the District's expenditures and revenues over the course of the fiscal year.
 This is a standard practice.
 This information can be found on the District's website (www.pvusd.net) in the Business Services section.

-2020-2021 fiscal year was the eight year of working with the newly implemented Local Control Funding Formula (LCFF) and Local Control Accountability Plan (LCAP).
+2021-2022 fiscal year was the ninth year of working with the newly implemented Local Control Funding Formula (LCFF) and Local Control Accountability Plan (LCAP).
 The District engaged the various stakeholder groups to provide specific input and implementation requirements for the LCAP.
 The District continued to align the budget and its LCAP as required by law.
-The District's current year LCAP was adopted as part of its 2021-2022 Budget.
+The District's current year LCAP was adopted as part of its 2022-2023 Budget.